mem48/geocompr/main.md

 Spatial operations are an important component of any geospatial software and vital for many applications involving spatial data.
 There are clear overlaps between spatial and non-spatial operations.
-Common spatial attribute data processing tasks include spatial subsetting (as we will see in section \@ref(spatial-subsetting)) aggregation (\@ref(spatial-aggregation)) and joining (covered in \@ref(spatial-joining)).
+Common spatial attribute data processing tasks include spatial subsetting (as we will see in section \@ref(spatial-subsetting)), joining and aggregation (\@ref(spatial-joining-and-aggregation)).
-Each of these spatial operations has a non-spatial equivalent, as demonstrated in sections \@ref(vector-attribute-subsetting), \@ref(vector-attribute-aggregation) and \@ref(vector-attribute-joining) respectively in Chapter \@ref(attr).
+Each of these spatial operations has a non-spatial equivalent, as demonstrated in section \@ref(vector-attribute-manipulation) in the previous chapter.

 Some operations covered in this chapter are unique to spatial data.
+A variety of *topological relations* can be used to subset/join vector geometries (by default **sf** uses the catch-all *intersects* but other relations such as *within* can be very useful), a topic that is explored in section \@ref(topological-relations).
-New spatial data can be created by modifying existing spatial objects, using operations such as 'buffer' and 'clip', described in section \@ref(modifying-geometry-data).
+New geometry data can be created by modifying existing spatial objects, using operations such as 'buffer' and 'clip', described in section \@ref(modifying-geometry-data).
 Another unique aspect of spatial objects is distance.
-All features are related to each other in geographic space, as demonstrated in section \@ref(distance-relations), which shows how distance calculations can be used to find which spatial features are nearer or further away from a given point or each other.
+All features are related to each other in geographic space, and distance calculations can be used to find which spatial features are nearer or further away from a given point or each other, as we'll see in section \@ref(distance-relations).
-The final topic covered in this chapter is *topological relations*, a variety of which can be used for any spatial operation.
+The final topic covered in this chapter is spatial raster operations \@ref(spatial-operations-on-raster-data).
-This advanced topic is explored in section \@ref(topological-relations).

 ### Note {-}